How Kits Work

 Create new projects from scratch.

-npx @aiorg/cli init saas-starter ~/my-project
+npx @aiorg/cli@latest init saas-starter ~/my-project

 Includes: